DarthFubuMVC/fubumvc/docs/source/contribute/writing-documentation.rst

 '''

 Reference documentation.
 This is the in-depth details of features of FubuMVC.
-The documentation for :doc:`/ref/fubuexe` is here.
+The documentation for :ref:`fubuexe` is here.
 This would also be a great place to document what is provided by StructureMap to the FubuRegistry.

 internals